carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 ## Variables

 In any programming language, you need to use variables to store different types of information.
-A variable is a pointer to a space in memory that stores the value associated with it.
+A variable is a pointer to a space in the computer's memory that stores the value associated with it.

 Variables are assigned using `=` and can have any value.
-Groovy is dynamically-typed and determines its variables' data types based on their values.
+Groovy is dynamically-typed which means the variable's data types is based on it's value.

 ## Types of Data